We often get asked what camera gear we use to take pictures. Obviously, a camera is no good without a photographer, but the opposite is also true!

 Finally, to achieve those lovely fluffy waterfalls, mythical cloud shots and to just give you a lot more control over the light coming into your camera, you will probably want to consider some neutral density filters, which let you reduce the light coming into your lens.
 These come from all sorts of brands, with Tiffen, Singh Ray and Lee being known as creators of quality filters.
 Budget is a factor as with anything, and I personally use Haida ND filters – a lesser known brand who have received some solid reviews.
 I picked up a kit which came with a 3 stop, 6 stop and 10 stop filter, which can be stacked to give me up to 19 stops (!) of light reduction.

-A tripod is an essential piece of photography equipment, although your back muscles may disagree.
+A tripod is an essential piece of photography equipment (see why you need a tripod here), although your back muscles may disagree.
 Holding your camera still isn’t a trivial task, and for landscape photography at higher apertures, you absolutely need one.

 It also comes in handy for night-time photography, including capturing images of the stars, time-lapse photography, and has the added benefit of making you really think about the composition of your shot.